 Recently, you have been on a fairly bad run.
 You already have six penalty points on your licence and received a notification last week of another one where you were doing 43mph in a 30mph limit.

 Today you have received another for travelling at 82mph on the motorway.

 Each speeding offence carries a minimum points endorsement of 3 penalty points.
-It may be possible to accept a Fixed Penalty for the first offence and endorsement of 3 penalty points but the second one will definitely go to Court.
-It cannot be dealt with by way of a Fixed Penalty if your licence already has 9 points upon it, which it will have by the time the first offence is endorsed.
+It may be possible to accept a Fixed Penalty for the first offence and endorsement of 3 penalty points but the second one will definitely result in a court summons.
+It cannot be dealt with by way of a Fixed Penalty if your licence already has 9 points on it, which it will have by the time the first offence is endorsed.

-The second offence will land you to 12 penalty points.
-You cannot have 12 penalty points and the Magistrates' must disqualify you from driving.
-The minimum period is six months.
+The second offence will take you to 12 penalty points.
+You cannot have 12 penalty points and the Magistrates’ must consider disqualifying you from driving.
+The minimum period of disqualification is six months.

-The only argument which can be mounted in your favour is one of "exceptional hardship".
-This might take into account the fact that you would lose your job if you lost your licence and be unable to pay your mortgage.
-You might have elderly relatives who rely upon your ability to drive to ferry them to and from medical treatment.
+The only argument which can be mounted in your favour is one of “exceptional hardship”.
+This could take into account the fact that you would lose your job if you lost your licence and be unable to pay your mortgage.
+You may have elderly relatives who rely upon your ability to drive to ferry them to and from medical treatment.